mackelab/sbi-ice/README.md

 2. Allocate some simulations as calibration simulations by moving them under `out/$shelf$/exp/calib_sims`
     - `sbi_ice/runs/calibrate_sims.py` to find anomalies and layer bounds on `calib_sims` (make sure correct folder is used in `calibrate_sims.py`).
 If noise model needs fitting.
 Also set `noise_dist_overwrite = True`.
     - `sbi_ice/runs/calibrate_sims.py` to find anomalies in `layer_sims` (check correct folder is used in `calibrate_sims.py` and that `layer_bounds_overwrite`, `noise_dist_overwrite` are set to `False`).
 This can be done in parallel across many jobs using `sbi_ice/runs/submit_calibrate_sims.sh`
-3. Add noise to all layers and select best fitting layer for each simulation in each job, using `sbi_ice/runs/select_layers.py`(can be done in parallel using `sbi_ice/runs/submit_select_layers_local.sh`).
+3. Add noise to all layers and select best fitting layer for each simulation in each job, using `sbi_ice/runs/select_layers.py`(can be done in parallel using `sbi_ice/runs/select_all_layers_local.sh` or `sbi_ice/runs/select_all_layers_slurm.sh`).
 If simulations done across many jobs, concatenate all outputs of step 3. using `notebooks/workflow/combine_pickles.ipynb`
 4. Train a Neural Posterior Estimation (NPE) density estimator using `sbi_ice/runs/train_NPE.py`.
 This can be parallelized in hydra by running `python train_NPE.py -m`.
 5. Perform posterior predictive simulations using `sbi_ice/runs/post_predictive.py`.
 This can be parallelized in hydra by running `python post_predictive.py -m`.